RayCannon/Wave/README.md

 # Wave
-Generate simple Waveform Audio File Format  (.WAV) files from APL and play them
+Generate a Waveform Audio File Format (.WAV) files from APL and then play it.

 In the file "ToccataDm.dws" is a Dyalog APL (Version 18.2) workspace with all the functions required to build a ".WAV" file which can play the opening bars from J.S.Bach's Toccata and Fugue in Dm.

-The top level function is WriteToccata. with the music being supplied by the function TuneD.
-The file can be played bt MS Media player
+The top level function is "WriteToccata" with the music being supplied by the function TuneTocatta.
+The file produced can be played by MS Media player.

-My ability to read music is somewhat lacking so the rendition is somewhat poor with a few "bum notes", which I will correct as soon as I can work out the correct notes and timings.

 The function Toccata will play the file produced by WriteToccata via a ⎕NA call to PlaySound.
 The function Stop will stop PlaySound in its tracks.

-Still to do: Fix "pops" and "crackels" between notes due to phase missalignment.
+My ability to read music is somewhat lacking so the rendition is poor with a few "bum notes", which I will correct as soon as I can work out the correct notes and timings.